NMC Health: Under-reporting of debt

 In December 2019, short-seller Muddy Waters questioned the company's statement of accounts, concerned that NMC had "manipulated its balance sheet to understate debt" and contained statements which were "hallmarks of significant fraud".

 In February 2020, Executive Vice Chairman Khalifa Butti Omeir Bin Yousef resigned from NMC.
 The company said a legal review was being undertaken to verify the total interests of some of its shareholders over concerns they have been incorrectly reported.
-Later in the month shares in the company were suspended from trading amid concerns that debt had been under-reported: the Financial Conduct Authority announced an investigation.
+Later in the month shares in the company were suspended from trading amid concerns that debt had been under-reported: the Financial Conduct Authority (FCA) announced an investigation.

-Parallelly, in February 2020, as per the regulatory fillings to the London Stock Exchange, the company disclosed about the "highly preliminary approaches" made by the private equity groups Kohlberg Kravis Roberts and Switzerland-based GK Investment for possible buyout.
-However, Kohlberg Kravis Roberts backed off by 11 February 2020 and later GK Investment also backed off by the end of February.
+Also in February 2020, as per the regulatory fillings to the London Stock Exchange, the company disclosed about the "highly preliminary approaches" made by the private equity groups Kohlberg Kravis Roberts and Switzerland-based GK Investment for possible buyout.
+However, Kohlberg Kravis Roberts withdrew by 11 February 2020, and GK Investment withdrew by the end of February.

 In March 2020 the company reported that: